 Studies of yellow: déjà vu

 Thank you for all of your contributions to Art for All.
-Because of you we surpassed our goal this year!

 Sarah Irvine

 Sarah Irvine is a designer, writer, and creative director focused in content marketing.
-London-born, her initial outlet was writing and telling stories — now, Texan-adopted, her work involves photography and art direction.
+London-born, her initial outlet was writing and telling stories — now, Austin-based, her work involves photography and art direction.
 Sarah writes and edits, creates or curates content for social, designs the website, and executes strategy with an impactful aesthetic and strong brand voice.

 https://www.sarahirvine.com